ybyzek/kafka-github-actions/README.md

 CONFLUENT_BASIC_AUTH_USER_INFO
 ```

-3. Clone this repository and push a change to see the [GitHub Actions workflow](.github/workflows/python-kafka-app.yml) in action.
+3. Clone this repository and push a change to see the [workflow](.github/workflows/python-kafka-app.yml) in action.